Maryland Weather: Heat Wave Underway, Dangerous Heat Indices Continue Tuesday

 BALTIMORE (WJZ) — A heatwave is underway in the Baltimore region and across parts of the U.S.

-The National Weather Service is predicting dangerous heat indices for the Baltimore region lasting through the middle of the week.READ MORE: 'Guardians of the First Amendment' Memorial Unveiled On Anniversary Of Capital Gazette Newspaper Attack
+The National Weather Service is predicting dangerous heat indices for the Baltimore region lasting through the middle of the week.READ MORE: Deadly Force Justified In Maryland Motorist's Death, Report Says

+Marty Bass said though the high is 96 degrees, the Real Feel is up at 106 degrees thanks to little shade.
+The day will start very warm and humid, and then become hot and humid.

+#mdwx Today script.
+And very few clouds.
+That is part of the reason, no shade, the Real Feel is up to 106°. pic.twitter.com/ZKj0WjhTfA

 It is feeling like the triple digits in Baltimore.
 Updated forecast @4 on @wjz. pic.twitter.com/38DpoNvveH